dmx-systems/dmx-documentation/docs/tutorial.rst

 Adding your first topic
 ***********************

-Right-click somewhere into the topicmap.
+Right-click somewhere into the Topicmap.
 A dialog appears that lets you search all your content.
 This is the :ref:`Search/Create Dialog<user-the-search-create-dialog>`.